Massachusetts

 Voyeurism and Electronic Surveillance Statute

-Mass.
-Gen. Laws ch.
-272, section 105 specifically addresses electronic recording or surveillance of nude or partially nude persons.
+specifically addresses electronic recording or surveillance of nude or partially nude persons.
 This statute covers any electronic device used to view, obtain, or record a person's visual image in circumstances where the person has a reasonable expectation of privacy.
-Violations can result in up to 2.5 years in the house of corrections or 5 years in state prison and fines up to $10,000.
+For an adult victim, the base offense is punishable by up to 2.5 years in the house of correction or a fine of up to $5,000.
+The higher penalty of up to 2.5 years in the house of correction, 5 years in state prison, or a fine of up to $10,000 applies only when the victim is a minor or when the images are disseminated.

 While this statute targets a different type of conduct than typical Ring doorbell use, it underscores how seriously Massachusetts treats privacy-related surveillance offenses.